patcg/docs-and-reports/threat-model/readme.md

 To make this judgment, web platform vendors are likely to consider various properties about helper party networks such as diversity in ownership of the company/organization operating the helper parties, diversity in cloud provider (if relevant) used by the helper parties, diversity in jurisdictions in which the helper parties, cloud providers, and TEE operators operate, etc. The specific instantiation of private computation will also be a factor in this decision.

 Arbitrary helper party networks will not be able to automatically participate in these protocols, as web platform vendors will need to provide some form of authorization.
 As such, our goal is to reach consensus on a core set of methods and helper party networks so that first/delegated parties can get uniform service across web platform vendors.
+This will in turn allow sites/apps to access a basic set of standardized capabilities across all participating platforms.

-Beyond this core set of methods and operators, we aim to make these APIs interoperable such that individual web platform vendors may offer increments over that, by authorizing a large set of helper party networks, certain instantiations of private computation, and extended privacy budgets.
+Beyond this core set of methods and operators, we aim to make these APIs in a way that allows individual web platform vendors to offer increments over that.
+This might be by authorizing a large set of helper party networks, alternative instantiations of private computation, or by extending privacy budgets.
 This would allow first/delegated parties to layer their usage of these APIs, utilizing that core set of methods and helper party networks for uniform service, and layering on incremental service where it's available.